rogeroliveira84/react-dynamic-forms/README.md

 # react-dynamic-forms
-A dynamic form developed using React.JS
+A react component to create dynamic forms developed using React.JS

  ### Roadmap: